kbigdelysh/badavi/README.md

 # badavi

-A tool that converts a collection of markdown files (with interlinking URLs) into a minimalistic static website using Pandoc.
+A tool that converts a collection of markdown files (with interlinking URLs) into a minimalistic static website.

 *("Badavi" [بدوی] means "primitive", "barebone", or "minimalistic" in Persian.)*